johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-20-how-we-fixed-my-seo/index.md

 This shrunk the file size of images my site served significantly, and improved the performance of my blog.

-I also [added Lighthouse to my blog's build step](../2022-03-20-lighthouse-meet-github-actions/index.md).
+I also [added Lighthouse to my blog's build step](../2022-03-20-lighthouse-meet-github-actions/index.md), so I could get some performance measurements being surfaced into my PRs.
 This made it easy to catch regressions where I might accidentally add unoptimised images to my blog.

 #### Improved performance using Cloudinary's on demand image transformation CDN